 Once again, The Roman Guy had exceeded my expectations.
 We had a culturally and intellectually stimulating tour filled with fun.
+We were treated like royalty, but were able to see Italy on a budget.
 There was also great value as hiring a private taxi for an hour is a pricey venture…and that wouldn’t have included commentary of what we were seeing.
 I felt privileged the whole time (but especially on the boat!)—the “Venice Walking and Boat Tour” had the cool style I’ve come to expect of The Roman Guy’s trips.

 Here are some video clips I took:

 Disclosure: The Roman Guy provided us with complimentary tours.
 All views and opinions expressed in this blog are my own—receiving gratis services does not change that fact.